Why the church needs to meet together

 If anyone among you thinks himself to be religious while he doesn't bridle his tongue, but deceives his heart, this man's religion is worthless.
 Pure religion and undefiled before our God and Father is this: to visit the fatherless and widows in their affliction, and to keep oneself unstained by the world.

-Here, we meet a challenge.
-Wealthy people are often very generous in giving to worthy causes.
-However, the Bible here is saying that this is not enough.
+Sometimes, the wealthy are very generous in giving to worthy causes.
+Some work extremely hard and long hours, give much away, but never make personal connections with the ones they wish to help.
+This isn't good.
 People in need don't just need our ‘long-distance’ assistance or our money.
 They need ... us!

 Let us consider how to provoke one another to love and good works, not forsaking our own assembling together, as the custom of some is, but exhorting one another; and so much the more, as you see the Day approaching.

-- This passage, from Hebrews chapter 10 verses 24-25, shows the power of encouragement and lifting each other up that can only come from being together.
+Second, we see the power of encouragement and lifting each other up which can only come from being together.

 And God wants this of His children also.
 To be right there, with Him, and also with one another.